kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

 {{< /codeFromInline >}}

-Then we just need to install the routes obtained from cluterA in each node of clusterB and viceversa:
+Then we just need to install the routes obtained from cluterA in each node of clusterB and vice versa, it can be automated with a script like this:

 {{< codeFromInline lang="bash" >}}
 for c in "clusterA clusterB"; do